PAT3D: Physics-Augmented Text-to-3D Scene Generation: Experimental Results

 \subsubsection{Scene Editing}

 We demonstrate a scene editing application enabled by our framework, which supports interactive manipulation while preserving the physical plausibility of the entire scene, including object addition and deletion.
-By leveraging our physics-based simulation backend, the edited scene converges to a force-equilibrium state without mesh intersections. \autoref{fig:animation} highlights an example showcasing object addition and deletion.
+By leveraging our physics-based simulation backend, the edited scene converges to a force-equilibrium state without mesh intersections. \autoref{fig:animation} highlights an example showcasing object addition and deletion, and animation results are provided in the supplementary material.